Convenience Leadership Programme

 Final project

-For the final project presentation you will look into one particular topic in convenience retailing in more depth and create a poster summarising the results.
-Topics in the past were, for example, HFSS, food waste, seasonal stores or vaping assortment.
+For the final project presentation, you will look into one particular topic in convenience retailing in more depth and create an online presentation summarising the results.
+Topics in the past were, for example, HFSS, food waste, seasonal stores, or vaping assortment.
 This topic can be proposed by your employer or yourself.

-The presentation will enhance your convenience retailing-related knowledge and deliver insights to your employer and the sector.
-All the projects are presented at the end of the programme via a poster presentation.
+The online presentation will enhance your convenience retailing-related knowledge and deliver insights to your employer and the sector.
+All the projects are presented at the end of the programme via an online presentation.

 Course leader